Future of Manufacturing

 We’ve also seen manufacturers take a data-driven approach to ERP upgrades.
 This approach enables manufacturers to move data forward, consolidate around modern data platforms, and build tangent functions on top of their existing data model without having to perform a full replacement or make any significant changes to their existing ERP, resulting in a faster time to value.

 Manufacturers Gain Greater Visibility into Big Data

 Renewed interest in IoT and increased emphasis on predictive maintenance means big data is an even bigger trend than ever before; we can likely expect almost every surface to be transformed into a sensor for data collection in order to generate real-time insights for manufacturers.
-The ability to collect data from a multiplicity of sources, combined with increasingly powerful cloud computing capabilities, make it possible for manufacturers to slice and dice data in ways that provide them with a comprehensive understanding of their business — an absolute essential as they work to reevaluate their forecasting and planning models and develop a successful COVID-19 exit strategy.
+The ability to collect data from a multiplicity of sources, combined with increasingly powerful cloud computing capabilities, make it possible for manufacturers to slice and dice data in ways that provide them with a comprehensive understanding of their business — an absolute essential as they work to reevaluate their forecasting and planning models.

 VR & AR Support Touchless Service Model

-COVID-19 has proven to be a major obstacle to the field service arms of manufacturing companies, preventing technicians from going to job sites to install equipment or administer repairs.
-Fortunately, assistive technology such as augmented reality (AR) and virtual reality (VR) has made it possible for technicians to provide remote assistance by sending customers AR- and VR-enabled devices and walking them through basic troubleshooting and repairs.
+COVID-19 proved to be a major obstacle to the field service arms of manufacturing companies, preventing technicians from going to job sites to install equipment or administer repairs.
+Fortunately, assistive technology such as augmented reality (AR) and virtual reality (VR) made it possible for technicians to provide remote assistance by sending customers AR- and VR-enabled devices and walking them through basic troubleshooting and repairs.

 3D Printing Makes Production Faster & Cheaper